JohnBetaCode/JohnBetaCode/Management_Notes.md

 She needed empathy, to be heard, to feel understood… Instead, I was offering her protection and solutions that she had not asked for.

 Besides, I didn't know how to listen.
-I was missing most of the message for me by not paying attention to emotions, gestures, or non-verbal language, as she would tune me out in the middle of the conversation and stop actively listening to get inside my head.
+I was missing most of the message for myself by not paying attention to emotions, gestures, or non-verbal language, as she would tune me out in the middle of the conversation and stop actively listening to get inside my head.

 Unsolicited protection, lack of empathy, and the icing on the cake: I made the problem my own and she added herself to my list, overwhelming and frustrating me in equal measure.